Nine U.S. Democratic presidential hopefuls to tackle LGBTQ issues at televised forum

 The forum will include South Bend, Indiana, Mayor Pete Buttigieg, who would be the first openly gay U.S. president; former Vice President Joe Biden; U.S. senators Elizabeth Warren, Kamala Harris, Cory Booker and Amy Klobuchar; former U.S. Representative Beto O’Rourke; former U.S. Secretary of Housing and Urban Development Julian Castro; and businessman Tom Steyer.

-Ahead of the forum, Warren - who has been rising in public opinion polls - released a plan to secure equality for LGBTQ people.
+Ahead of the forum, both Warren - who has been rising in public opinion polls - and Buttigieg - who has spoken frankly about his own struggle with how to come out publicly as a gay man - released plans to secure equality for LGBTQ people.

+Like most other Democrats, both candidates support the Equality Act, which would explicitly add LGBTQ protections to federal anti-discrimination law.

+Buttigieg said he would eliminate the HIV/AIDS epidemic by 2030, in part by restoring the White House Office of National AIDS Policy that has gone dormant under Trump.

-Like a number of other Democrats, Warren supports the Equality Act, which would explicitly add LGBTQ protections to federal anti-discrimination law.
-She vowed to have the federal government begin manufacturing pre-exposure prophylaxis, a drug that helps lower the risk of contracting human immunodeficiency virus, to bring down the cost.
+Warren and Buttigieg both vowed to make pre-exposure prophylaxis, a drug that helps lower the risk of contracting human immunodeficiency virus, accessible to all - Warren by having the federal government manufacture it to lower costs, and Buttigieg by providing funding to ensure every patient can afford it.

-Warren said she would create a new grant program for transgender advocacy organizations, noting that at least 19 transgender people - almost all black transgender women - have been killed this year.
-She also said she would appoint a special LGBTQ human rights envoy in the U.S. State Department.

 Thursday’s forum represents a fresh opportunity on the issue for Biden, who has seen his lead in polls wiped out by Warren’s recent surge.
 At last month’s event in Iowa, Biden found himself defending his LGBTQ record, including his 1993 vote for the “don’t ask, don’t tell” policy that barred openly gay individuals from the military.